THE W.A. FRANKE COLLEGE OF BUSINESS

 R. Keith Newlon ('79) 2010

-R. Keith Newlon, 1979 B.S.B.A. in finance and economics.
+R. Keith Newlon, 1979 BSBA in finance and economics.
 Mr. Newlon is the president of Pioneer Title Holding Company which owns Pioneer Title Agency and Yavapai Title Agency.
-Pioneer Title has thirty-nine offices and Yavapai Title has nine offices throughout Arizona.
+Pioneer Title has 51 offices and Yavapai Title has eight offices throughout Arizona.
+Mr. Newlon has served in many community and professional organizations.

 Gregory Norwood ('79) 2004

-Gregory Norwood, 1979 B.S. in accountancy.
-Mr. Norwood is the deposit risk executive for Ally Bank (formerly GMAC) responsible for the risk management systems for Ally’s on-line banking products.
-Previously, Mr. Norwood was treasurer of Wachovia Corporation responsible for funding, liquidity, analytics, and balance management, including pricing, structuring and investment portfolio.
-Mr. Norwood joined Wachovia in June, 2005 and held various positions in the Treasury Group.
-Prior to that, Mr. Norwood was the corporate controller of Bank of America (Charlotte) from 2001–2005.
-Mr. Norwood was a partner in the Charlotte office of KPMG, LLP.
-He served as the relationship partner for First Union Corporation for three years, joining in July 1993, and supported their Capital Markets Group and M&A Strategy.
-Prior to transferring to Charlotte in 1993, Mr. Norwood was a partner in KPMG’s Executive Office.
-He began his career with KPMG in 1980 in the Houston office where he served a variety of financial services companies.
-In addition, Mr. Norwood served a two-year appointment as a Professional Accounting Fellow in the Office of the Chief Accountant of the United States Securities and Exchange Commission.
-Mr. Norwood also served as an accounting policy advisor to Fannie Mae (Washington, D.C.) surrounding a wide range of hedging, off balance sheet treatment and investment accounting issues.
+Gregory Norwood, 1979 BS in accountancy.
+Mr. Norwood is the chief financial officer of First Niagara Financial Group, a top 30 bank serving the northeastern U.S. Prior to joining First Niagara in 2011, he held various leadership positions with Ally Bank, the successor organization to GMAC Financial Group.
+Previously, Mr. Norwood was treasurer of Wachovia Corporation responsible for funding, liquidity, analytics, and balance sheet management.
+Mr. Norwood joined Wachovia in 2005 and held various positions in the Treasury Group.
+Prior to that, he was the corporate controller of Bank of America from 2001 to 2005 and a partner in the Charlotte office of KPMG, LLP.
+He began his career with KPMG in 1980 in the Houston office.
+Mr. Norwood served a two-year appointment as a professional accounting fellow in the Office of the Chief Accountant of the United States Securities and Exchange Commission.
+Mr. Norwood also served as an accounting policy advisor to Fannie Mae, Washington, D.C.
 Mr. Norwood received the FCB Outstanding Senior Award in 1980 and the Beta Alpha Psi Outstanding Alumnus Award in 1994.
-2004 FCB Alumni & Faculty Hall of Fame.

 J. Duross O’Bryan ('78) 2003